alicolville/meal-tracker/readme.txt

 * Search external APIs (like Fatsecrets) for meals.
 * FatSecrets Food and Recipe API are supported.
 * Meal Collection - create a library of meals for your users to search.
+* Fractional meal quantities - If enabled (via settings) additional quantity settings of 1/4, 1/2 and 3/4 are available when adding meals to an entry.
 * View, edit and delete meals in your user's meal collection.

 == Installation ==